lassebenni/gh-auto-issues/README.md

 Create the GitHub Actions workflow file at `.github/workflows/copilot-create-issue.yml`.
 The workflow uses the `COPILOT_ASSIGN_PAT` secret (which contains the PAT token we created in Step 4) to authenticate with GitHub's GraphQL API.

 **Technical Note:** The workflow specifically uses GraphQL because the GitHub REST API doesn't yet support creating issues assigned to the Copilot agent.
-The GraphQL implementation in the workflow:
+The GraphQL implementation:
 1. Queries for the Copilot bot ID using the repository's `suggestedActors`
 2. Creates the issue with the Copilot agent pre-assigned using the `createIssue` mutation
 3. Uses your PAT token for authentication to perform these operations

 You can copy the complete workflow code from [the repository](.github/workflows/copilot-create-issue.yml).

+## Step 7: Test Your Setup

+Before waiting for a real failure, test your workflow by intentionally triggering a failure:

+1. Modify your workflow to include a step that will fail (like `run: exit 1`)
+2. Push to your repository
+3. Watch the workflow fail and automatically create an issue
+4. Verify the issue is assigned to `@github-copilot`
+5. Remove the test failure and push again

-## Step 7: Watch the Magic Happen
+## Step 8: How the Automation Works

-Once your PAT is configured, the automation kicks in.
-Here's what happens when your build fails:
+Once your setup is complete, here's what happens when your build fails:

 ![Failed Workflow](assets/step_10_failed_workflow.png)